What is a Ground Source Heat Pump System?

 To get the most out of a ground source heat pump your home should be well insulated and free from draughts that could cancel out the heat being generated.

-Ground Source Heat Pumps: Pros, Cons and Costs
+Ground Source Heat Pumps: Prices & Running Costs

 See how soon you could make back installation costs in bill savings.